The Space Shuttle, a Reusable Spacecraft

 In 1972, the Apollo program was winding down, and NASA was doing some technological soul-searching.
 The Apollo rockets were single-use spacecraft.
-The cost per mission was astronomical.
-A reusable spacecraft wouldn't only save money, but it would also be an amazing technological advance.
+The cost per mission was, well, astronomical.
+A reusable spacecraft would not only save money, but it would also be an amazing technological advance.

 There were considerable hurdles facing the project.
 Since the equipment that protected previous spacecraft from Earth's searing atmosphere essentially disintegrated during re-entry, NASA needed an entirely new heat-shield concept.
 It came up with a method of coating the craft with ceramic tiles that would absorb the heat without degrading.
 The other major redesign had to do with the landing itself.
 The old spacecraft basically plummeted through the atmosphere and splashed down in the ocean.
 It's tough to reuse equipment after a water landing.
 The new spacecraft would land more like a glider, on an actual landing strip.

 It took nine years from the start of the project to the first flight.
-In 1981, the Space Shuttle Columbia lifted off, and it was a successful mission.
+In 1981, the Space Shuttle Columbia lifted off and its maiden mission was successful.
 NASA had succeeded in creating a reusable spacecraft.

 Columbia was followed by four other space shuttles: Challenger, Discovery, Atlantis and Endeavour.
 From 1981 through 2011, this quintet flew a combined 135 missions, with many involving stays at the International Space Station(ISS) [source: NASA].